Bubblin-Superbooks/we/interim/prepared.markdown

 "Just double the age, and as simple as at sixteen!
 Listen.

-Is it possible that it really never occurred to you that they

-(we do not yet know their names, but I am certain you will disclose them to us), that they were interested in you only as the Builder of the Integral?
+Is it possible that it really never occurred to you that they (we do not yet know their names, but I am certain you will disclose them to us), that they were interested in you only as the Builder of the Integral?
 Only in order to be able, through the use of you—"

 "Don't!
 Don't!"
 I cried.
 But it was like protecting yourself with your hands and crying to a bullet: you may still be hearing your own "don't," but meanwhile the bullet has burned you through, and writhing with pain you are prostrated on the ground.

-Yes, yes: the Builder of the Integra…  Yes, yes At once there came back to me the angry face of U- with RECORD THIRTY-SIX twitching, brick-red gills, on that morning when both of the…
+Yes, yes: the Builder of the Integra…  Yes, yes At once there came back to me the angry face of U- with twitching, brick-red gills, on that morning when both of the…

 I remember now, clearly, how I raised my eyes and laughed.
 A Socrates-like, bald-headed man was sitting before me; and small drops of sweat dotted the bald surface of his head.